Protein: Mechanical properties

 The mechanical properties of proteins are highly diverse and are often central to their biological function, as in the case of proteins like keratin and collagen.
 For instance, the ability of muscle tissue to continually expand and contract is directly tied to the elastic properties of their underlying protein makeup.
 Beyond fibrous proteins, the conformational dynamics of enzymes and the structure of biological membranes, among other biological functions, are governed by the mechanical properties of the proteins.
 Outside of their biological context, the unique mechanical properties of many proteins, along with their relative sustainability when compared to synthetic polymers, have made them desirable targets for next-generation materials design.

 Young's modulus, E, is calculated as the axial stress σ over the resulting strain ε.
 It is a measure of the relative stiffness of a material.
 In the context of proteins, this stiffness often directly correlates to biological function.
 For example, collagen, found in connective tissue, bones, and cartilage, and keratin, found in nails, claws, and hair, have observed stiffnesses that are several orders of magnitude higher than that of elastin, which is thought to give elasticity to structures such as blood vessels, pulmonary tissue, and bladder tissue, among others.
 In comparison to this, globular proteins, such as Bovine Serum Albumin, which float relatively freely in the cytosol and often function as enzymes (and thus undergoing frequent conformational changes) have comparably much lower Young's moduli.

 The Young's modulus of a single protein can be found through molecular dynamics simulation.
 Using either atomistic force-fields, such as CHARMM or GROMOS, or coarse-grained forcefields like Martini, a single protein molecule can be stretched by a uniaxial force while the resulting extension is recorded in order to calculate the strain.
 Experimentally, methods such as atomic force microscopy can be used to obtain similar data.
 The internal dynamics of proteins involve subtle elastic and plastic deformations induced by viscoelastic forces, which can be probed by nano-rheology techniques.
-These estimates yield typical spring constants around k ≈ 100 pN/nm, equivalent to Young's moduli of E ≈ 100 MPa, and typical friction coefficients of γ ≈ 0.1 pN·s/nm, corresponding to viscosity of η ≈ 0.01 pN·s/nm^{2} = 10^{7} cP (that is, 10^{7} times more viscous than water).

 At the macroscopic level, the Young's modulus of cross-linked protein networks can be obtained through more traditional mechanical testing.
 Experimentally observed values for a few proteins can be seen below.